timurista/d3-examples/graph/force-layout/Readme.md

 force x, force y can gravitate things towards a point

 link force to make linked elements a fixed distance apart.

+## Node Link diagrams

+YOu can make use of various elements